writethedocs/www/docs/conf/portland/2023/outing.rst

 Hike Reroute
 ------------

-Unfortunately, there is a closure of the trail that we were planning to hike because of a large rain event this spring.
+Unfortunately the trail that we were planning to hike is currently closed due to spring rain.
-This means the hike will turn into an "out and back" hike from Lower Macleay Trailhead to Pittock Mansion.
+This means that we'll hike "out and back" from Lower Macleay Trailhead to Pittock Mansion, and returning to the starting point.
-The options for public transit at the bottom of the trail are a bit limited, so we will work to ensure folks have a ride, or can get a ride share back to your accommodation.
+Options for public transit to and from the starting point are a bit limited, so we will work to ensure folks have a ride, or can get a ride share back to your accommodation.

 What to bring
 ~~~~~~~~~~~~~

 May in Portland can be interesting.
-It will probably be in the 60s, with a chance of rain.
+The temperature will probably be in the 60s, with a chance of rain.
 So, please bring:

 - Comfortable shoes, that you are comfortable getting a bit muddy.
 - 1 liter of water.
 There is water available halfway through the hike.